 Rev. Dr. Cheryl Anderson is professor of the Old Testament at Garrett-Evangelical Theological Seminary and an ordained elder in The United Methodist Church.
 Her research interests focus on women and biblical laws as well as liberationist readings of biblical texts.
 Her first book, Women, Ideology, and Violence was published by Continuum Press in 2004.
 Her second book, Ancient Laws and Contemporary Controversies: The Need for Inclusive Biblical Interpretation, was published by Oxford University Press in the fall of 2009.
 She has also published numerous articles, in addition to lecturing extensively in the United States and in sub-Saharan Africa.

 During the last few years, Dr. Anderson has studied the Church’s response to the AIDS pandemic in the African American community and in South Africa, the country with the highest number of persons in the world who are living with AIDS.
 She has received two major grants for her work—one was from the Louisville Institute and the other one was a Fulbright award.
 Dr. Anderson is committed to using her academic background to help African and African American communities face this pandemic.

-Rev. Dr. Reginald Blount is the assistant professor of formation, youth, and culture at Garrett-Evangelical Theological Seminary.
+Rev. Dr. Reginald Blount is the associate professor of formation, leadership, and culture at Garrett-Evangelical Theological Seminary.
 He has spoken nationally and internationally at numerous conferences and workshops helping faith communities envision new and creative ways to minister to, with, and on behalf of young people.
 Blount earned his doctor of philosophy degree from Garrett-Evangelical and Northwestern University's joint porogram in religious and theological studies, focusing on the areas of Christian education and youth ministry.